mqz0211/IcodeAI/README.md

 1. Go to [Google Gemini App](https://gemini.google.com/app)
 2. Click **"Create a custom Gemini"**
 3. Paste the above instruction into the "Custom behavior" box
-4. Name it `iCodeMath Tutor`
+4. Name it `Icode`
-5. Set visibility (private, link-only, or public)
-6. Save and test by uploading the files
+5. Save and test by uploading the files

 ---